gabriel-messas/computer-science-information-repository/README.md

       - The key should be, at least, as long as the message and be used uniquely with a probability 1/|K| where |K| is the key space.

+      - An example of this concept is the One-Time Pad (OTP) cipher.